envoyproxy/data-plane-api/docs/root/operations/admin.rst

   Outputs /stats in `Prometheus <https://prometheus.io/docs/instrumenting/exposition_formats/>`_ v0.0.4 format.
 This can be used to integrate with a Prometheus server.
-Currently, only counters and gauges are outputed.
-Histograms will be outputed in a future update.
+Currently, only counters and gauges are output.
+Histograms will be output in a future update.

 .. http:get:: /runtime